AMKID -- a large KID-based camera at the APEX telescope: Data processing and calibration

-After blind tone correction, the S$_{21}$ timelines are converted into frequency changes of the KID resonances ($dF$).
-This process requires that KID resonances are well characterized in the complex plane, i.e. amplitude and phase.
+After blind-tone correction, the S$_{21}$ timelines are converted into frequency changes of the KID resonances ($dF$).
+This process requires that KID resonances are well characterized in the complex plane, i.e., amplitude and phase.
 This characterization is done via a frequency sweep.
-It consists of placing the tones of the read-out on each resonance, followed by synchronous sweeping the LOs of the up and down converters in the range from -1.5 to 1.5~MHz.
-As a consequence read-out tones sweep around its nominal value within the same frequency range.
+It consists of placing the readout tones on each resonance, followed by synchronously sweeping the LOs of the up- and down-converters over the range from -1.5 to 1.5~MHz.
+As a consequence, readout tones sweep around its nominal value within the same frequency range.
 An example of such a measurement is presented in Fig.~\ref{fig10}.
 The result is used to create a full characterization of the KID resonances, which is stored by the analysis software and used to calibrate subsequent regular data.
-As seen in Fig.~\ref{fig10} resonances in the complex plane corresponds to circles and can be characterized by storing the circle center (Z$_{\rm center}$), the circle radius ($R_0$), and the phase zero point ($Z_0$).
-This simple three-parameters model is known as "KID circle".
-For reducing observational data, the blind-tone corrected S$_{21}$ values are mapped onto the calibration circle using:
+As seen in Fig.~\ref{fig10}, resonances in the complex plane correspond to circles and can be characterized by storing the circle center (Z$_{\rm center}$), circle radius ($R_0$), and the phase-zero point ($Z_0$).
+This simple three-parameter model is known as the "KID circle."
+To reduce observational data, the blind-tone-corrected S$_{21}$ values are mapped onto the calibration circle using

-Where $\Phi(t)$ correspond to the phase shift in the KID circle between the zero-phase point and the current measurement.
-For small signals on a large background the phase shift is proportional to the fractional frequency shift of the KID resonance, $dF(t)/F$, as shown by \cite{Calvo2013} and \cite{Bisigello2016}.
-Therefore, it can be used as a measure of the detected power.
-In the general case the conversion from $\Phi(t)$ to $dF(t)$ is obtained by inverting the $\Phi-dF$ relation obtained during the frequency sweep.
-Fig.~\ref{fig11} demonstrate this relation for a specific resonance.
-In the plot the linear regime is clearly seen together with the responsivity of the detectors at different tone placement or bias.
+where $\Phi(t)$ corresponds to the phase shift in the KID circle between the phase-zero point and the current measurement.
+For small signals on a large background, the phase shift is proportional to the fractional frequency shift in the KID resonance, $dF(t)/F$, as shown by \cite{Calvo2013} and \cite{Bisigello2016}.
+Therefore, it can be used to measure the detected power.\\ In the general case, the conversion from $\Phi(t)$ to $dF(t)$ is obtained by inverting the $\Phi-dF$ relation obtained during the frequency sweep.
+Figure~\ref{fig11} demonstrates this relation for a specific resonance.
+In the plot the linear regime is clearly seen, together with the responsivity of the detectors at different tone placements or biases.